cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - nil represent an empty octet string, i.e., len(nil) = 0.

 - prepend\_len(octet\_string) denotes the octet sequence that is obtained from prepending the length of the octet string to the string itself.
+The length shall be prepended by using an UTF-8 encoding of the length.
+This will result in a single-byte encoding for values below 128.
+(Test vectors and reference implementations are given in the appendix.)

 - prefix\_free\_cat(a0,a1, ...) denotes a function that outputs the prefix-free encoding of all input octet strings as the concatenation of the individual strings with their respective length prepended: prepend\_len(a0) \|\| prepend\_len(a1) \|\| ... .
 Such prefix-free encoding of multiple substrings allows for parsing individual subcomponents of a network message.
+(Test vectors and reference implmenetations are given in the appendix.)

 - sample\_random\_bytes(n) denotes a function that returns n octets uniformly distributed between 0 and 255.